ArtCenter1/omnitrade-terminal/project_management/current_phase.md

 This foundational work will enable secure integration between user accounts and external exchanges, supporting future trading and data features.

-**For Binance Testnet Integration**: Implement Market Data Integration (Phase 2) as outlined in the Next Steps section of the master plan.
-We have successfully completed Phase 1 (Setup & Authentication), including connection testing and error handling for invalid credentials.
-The next logical step is to implement market data endpoints before proceeding to order placement.
+**For Binance Testnet Integration**: We have successfully completed REST API Market Data Integration (Phase 2) including exchange information, trading pairs, order book, recent trades, and candlestick data endpoints.
+The next step is to implement WebSocket connections for real-time market data as outlined in the Next Steps section of the master plan.

 ---